ImRecc/pj_v19/equipmentSystem/basicConcept.md

 # p1. attach weapon
 when event triggered, we attach specificated items attach to specifacated socket on character.
 ![image](https://github.com/user-attachments/assets/05accfe2-9f06-4a8e-ad96-5b0789b4f2f3)
-as the BP shown, we cast the character and using (get owner) to set self, then attach
+as the BP shown, we cast the character and using (get owner) to set self, then attach to specific socket

 then in the child bp: weapons(yes, weapons are kind of item, so..)